Franco Fontana

 Franco Fontana (born 9 December 1933) is an Italian photographer.
-He is best known for his abstract colour landscapes.
+He is best known for his abstract color landscapes.

 Biography

 Franco Fontana was born in 1933 in Modena.
 He started taking photographs in the 1950s when he was working as a decorator in a furniture showroom.
 In 1961 he joined a local amateur club in Modena.
 The experience would be a turning point in his career, and Fontana went on to have his first solo exhibition in 1965 at the Società Fotografica Subalpina, Turin and at the Galleria della Sala di Cultura in Modena in 1968.
 Since then he has participated in more than 400 group and solo exhibitions.

 Fontana has photographed for advertising campaigns for brands such as Fiat, Volkswagen, Ferrovie dello Stato Italiane, Snam, Sony, Volvo, Versace, Canon, Kodak, Robe di Kappa, Swissair, and has been a magazine photographer for publications including Time, Life, Vogue (USA and France), Venerdì di Repubblica, Panorama, and with the Frankfurter Allgemeine Zeitung and The New York Times.

 Fontana's first book, Skyline, was published in 1978 in France by Contrejour and in Italy by Punto e Virgola with a text by Helmut Gernsheim.

 Fontana is the art director of the Toscana Fotofestival.

 He has received numerous awards, such as the 1989 Tokyo Photographer Society of Japan - The 150 Years of Photography - Photographer Award.